 Another advantage is that you can raise any legal defenses to the foreclosure in court without filing your own lawsuit.

-With some exceptions, foreclosures go through court in the following states: Connecticut, Delaware, District of Columbia (nonjudicial also allowed), Florida, Hawaii (nonjudicial also allowed), Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana (executory proceeding), Maine, New Jersey, New Mexico, New York, North Dakota, Ohio, Oklahoma (nonjudicial foreclosures allowed, homeowner can request judicial foreclosure), Pennsylvania, South Carolina, South Dakota (nonjudicial foreclosures allowed, homeowner can request judicial foreclosure), Vermont, and Wisconsin.
+Connecticut, Delaware, Florida, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana (executory proceeding), Maine, New Jersey, New York, North Dakota, Ohio, Oklahoma (nonjudicial foreclosures allowed, homeowner can request judicial foreclosure), Pennsylvania, South Carolina, South Dakota (nonjudicial foreclosures allowed, homeowner can request judicial foreclosure), Vermont, and Wisconsin.

 Here's how a typical judicial foreclosure might proceed.

 Under federal law, in most cases, the bank must wait until you're more than 120 days delinquent in payments before starting a foreclosure.
+(12 C.F.R. § 1024.41).

 In many cases, as the loan contract requires, the bank sends a "breach" letter informing you that a foreclosure will begin unless you make up the missed payments, plus costs and interest.
 The letter may be sent during the 120-day preforeclosure period.

-If you don't make up the missed payments, the bank will go to court and file a lawsuit asking the court for the right to sell the home and apply the proceeds from the sale to the debt.
 If state law allows it, the complaint might also ask the court to grant a deficiency judgment if selling the property won't fully pay off the debt.
 (In some states and circumstances, a deficiency judgment is also allowed after a nonjudicial foreclosure.)

 If the bank gets a deficiency judgment against you, you remain responsible for the outstanding balance left on the loan after the foreclosure sale.
 However, some states don't allow deficiency judgments under certain circumstances.

-If you don't respond, the bank will ask the court for a default judgment and automatically win the suit.
+If you don't respond, the bank will ask the court for a default judgment and (most likely) automatically win the suit.
 The court then issues a default judgment authorizing the bank to sell your home.

-If you respond to the suit, you'll have the opportunity to tell a judge why you think you have a legal right to keep your house and that foreclosure isn't warranted.
 The better your defenses, the longer the process will drag out in court.
 Even if you win, though, it might be a temporary victory if the bank can fix whatever problem caused it to lose this time.

 If you're facing a foreclosure and want to learn about potential defenses, whether you're likely to face a deficiency judgment, or how to avoid a foreclosure by working out an alternative, like a loan modification, consider talking to a foreclosure attorney.